bigdatavik/databricks-struct-demo/README.md

 ### When to Use LATERAL VIEW EXPLODE:
 - ✅ Complex multi-column aggregations
 - ✅ Multiple aggregation functions needed
-- ✅ SQL developer familiarity important
+- ✅ SQL developer familiarity is important
 - ✅ Ad-hoc analysis and exploration

 ### General Tips: